Skip to main content Skip to secondary navigation

 Ivana Maric, Department of Pediatrics (Neonatology), School of Medicine

-Topics of interest: developing machine learning and AI models for early prediction of adverse outcomes of pregnancy including preterm birth, preeclampsia, small-for-gestational age; machine learning analysis of pregnancy and neonatal outcomes from omics and electronic health records data, development of low-cost, point of care diagnostic tools that are applicable worldwide and especially in low-resource settings
+Topics of interest: use of machine learning and AI to predict adverse outcomes of pregnancy and child growth from omics and electronic health records data; development of low-cost diagnostic tools applicable worldwide and especially in low-resource settings; use of large language models in assisting with maternal and neonatal healthcare

 Erin Mordecai, Department of Biology